Unboxed-Software/solana-course/content/token22-in-the-client.md

 # TL;DR

 # Overview
-The Token 2022 program is a superset of the original Token program.
-It is also known as Token Extensions.
-We can fork the original token program and add any new functionality required.
-Although it's simple and easy to change and deploy the program, adoption across the whole ecosystem is a challenge.
-Also, Solana's programming model requires programs to be included in transactions along with accounts.
-This makes it complicated to create transactions involving multiple token programs.
-To solve these challenges, Token 2022 was developed and deployed to a different address than the original Token program.
-It can be accessed using the `TOKEN_2022_PROGRAM_ID` constant provided by `spl-token`.
+The Token22 program is a superset of the original token program.
+Before Token22, developers had to fork the original token program to add new functionality.
+However, adopting functionality across the whole ecosystem is challenging.
+Furthermore, Solana's programming model requires programs and accounts be included in transactions, making it complicated to create transactions involving multiple token programs.
+Token22 has simplified this process by including a set of features called extensions.
+We will dive deep into extensions in a future lesson.
+In this lesson, we will go over how to interface with Token22.

-In Solana's token ecosystem, the interfaces for both the legacy token program and Token 2022 token program remain consistent.
-This allows the use of common `spl-token` helper functions across different token programs by simply swapping the program ID.
-By default, if no program ID is provided, the functions revert to using the legacy token program.
+The interfaces for both the legacy token program and Token22 token program remain consistent.
+This allows the use of common `spl-token` helper functions in Token22 by using the approrpiate program ID for either Token22 or the legacy token program.
 It's crucial to identify the program that owns a token whenever interacting with it.
-This information should be dynamically retrieved at the point of interaction.
-There are multiple ways top achieve this.
-For example, we can create a local database to store metadata about token mints, including the owning program.
-But in some cases, this might not be feasible.
-In that case, with the help of `spl-token` helper functions, we can fetch the owning program.
-We will see how to use those functions shortly.
-Most user interfaces will not differentiate between legacy tokens and Token22 tokens, necessitating logic to fetch and merge information from both types for a seamless experience.
+Although developers need to be aware of the token program they're using, most user interfaces will not differentiate between legacy tokens and Token22 tokens, necessitating logic to fetch and merge information from both types for a seamless experience.

 ## Differences between working with legacy tokens and Token22 tokens

-When interacting with mints and tokens, the only thing you need to worry about is pointing your code to the correct Token program.
-If you want to create tokens using the legacy Token program, you need to ensure that you point to that program.
-If you want to create using the Token22 program you need to ensure that you point to the Token22 program.
+When interacting with mints and tokens, you'll need to point your code to the correct token program.
 Fortunately, the `spl-token` package makes it easy to do this.
 It provides both the `TOKEN_PROGRAM_ID` and `TOKEN_2022_PROGRAM_ID` constants and all of its helper functions for creating and minting tokens take a program ID as input.

 NOTE: `spl-token` defaults to using the `TOKEN_PROGRAM_ID` unless specified otherwise.
 Make sure to explicitly pass the `TOKEN_2022_PROGRAM_ID` for all function calls related to Token22, otherwise you will get the following error: `TokenInvalidAccountOwnerError`.

-## Things to consider when working with both SPL and Token22
+## Things to consider when working with both legacy token program and Token22
 Although the interfaces for both of these programs remain consistent, these are two different programs.
 The addresses created by using these programs are different.
 The program IDs of these programs are not exchangeable under any circumstances.
 If you want to support both the legacy token and Token22 tokens, you will have to add extra logic on the client side.

-## Associated Token Accounts (ATA)
+## Associated token accounts (ATA)
-Before we move on, let's take a look at what is an Associated Token Account and how it is created.
+Let's take a look at what is an associated token account and how it is created.

-An Associated Token Account is a Token Account whose address is created using the wallet's public key and a token mint.
-This mechanism provides a deterministic way of finding any Token Account associated with the wallet.
+An associated token account is a token account whose address is created using the wallet's public key and a token mint.
+This mechanism provides a deterministic way of finding any token account associated with the wallet.

-### How to use Associated Token Accounts in Token22
+### How to use associated token account in Token22
-We can use the Associated Token Account Program to find Associated Token Accounts created with the Token22 program ID.
+We can use the Associated Token Account Program to find or create associated token accounts created with the Token22 program ID.
-For any mint, there can be only one Associated Token Account per user.
-To achieve this, the `spl-token` provides `getOrCreateAssociatedTokenAccount` function.
-This function creates an Associated Token Account for the provided wallet and mint if one doesn't already exist.
+To achieve this, the `spl-token` provides the `getOrCreateAssociatedTokenAccount` function.
+This function creates an associated token account for the provided wallet and mint if one doesn't already exist.

 ```ts
 const tokenAccount = await getOrCreateAssociatedTokenAccount(